bradpotter/microdata-manager/README.md

 2. Go to your WordPress menu under Plugins and select Installed Plugins.<br />
 3. Activate the Microdata Manager plugin.<br />
 4. A new meta box titled "Microdata Settings" will be added to the Edit Page or Edit Post screen.<br />
-5. Enter something to override the default settings displayed within the fields.<br /><br />
+5. Enter something to override the default settings displayed within the fields.

 #Future Development#
 Introduce a settings page in the Genesis admin menu with the capability of overriding global Microdata settings.